scottwater/ameba/readme.md

 * If you import content from another site, set the :slug property.
 Ameba will honor it instead of generating it's own.
 * Run _rake_ locally to ensure everything is properly setup.
 * New Relic is pre-wired up.
+* There is no login link.
+To login, you need to navigate to /login.